ijackson/rfcs/text/0000-command-overhaul.md

 The `CommandError` type is rather complicated.

-## Prior art

-In modern Python 3 the recommended way to run a process is a `run` function which can capture the stderr (and stdout) output, but does not do so by default.

-tcl's `exec` proc treats stderr output as an error, unless it is explictly dealt with another way.

-Nested `Result` types occur occasionally in Rust code especially when doing complex things.

 ## Rationale and alternatives

 `run` seems an obviously useful convenience.
 It should be the usual way to run a synchronous subprocess.
 The error return from `run` must be able to contain the exit status and the stderr output; or it might be just an `io::Error` if things went badly wrong.